 - The IronMind Hub must be an authentic IronMind Enterprises Hub.
 It cannot have been modified or tampered with in any way.
 The Hub must be wiped clean before each attempt.

 - Ordinary chalk (magnesium carbonate) may be used on the lifting hand, but nothing else is permitted (liquid chalk, for example, is specifically disallowed).
-No chalk may be applied directly to the Hub.

 - The lifter starts the lift with all 5 fingertips of the lifting hand touching the plate at the base of the Hub.
 It is permissible that the fingers rotate somewhat from this position during the course of the lift, but holding the Hub as if grabbing a doorknob is not allowed.
 The Hub must remain approximately parallel to the ground.
+Other than incidental contact, the hand or Hub must not touch the body before the lift is completed—dragging the hand or Hub up the leg is cause for an immediate "No lift."

 - The lifter must fully straighten up (back erect, legs and hips locked out); once standing straight, the lifter must maintain control of the lift for 1 second before getting a down signal from the referee, and must then return the weight to the ground.
 Contact must be maintained between the lifter's hand and the Hub until the weight is resting on the floor.
 The referee then indicates whether the lift was passed or not.